TISUnion/PrimeBackup/docs/config.md

 Each rule contains the following fields:

 - `algorithm`: The chunking algorithm to use.
-Currently only `"cdc"` is available
+Currently only `"cdc_32k"` is available

     CDC stands for Content-Defined Chunking.
 Unlike fixed-size chunking, CDC determines chunk boundaries from the file content itself, so when data is inserted, deleted, or modified locally, many unchanged regions can still be cut into the same chunks and be reused across backups